Smertig/banana/master/_sources/api/tg/types/callback_query.rst.txt

    .. cpp:member:: optional_t<string_t> data

    Optional.
 Data associated with the callback button.
-Be aware that a bad client can send arbitrary data in this field.
+Be aware that the message originated the query can contain no callback buttons with this data.

    .. cpp:member:: optional_t<string_t> game_short_name